engapa/openshift-angularjs-quickstart/README.md

 This git repository helps you get up and running quickly a AngularJS installation on OpenShift.
-The AngularJS project name used in this repo is 'openshift' but you can feel free to change it.
+The AngularJS project name used in this repo is 'angularjs' but you can feel free to change it.

 Running on OpenShift by RHC
 ---------------------------

-Create an account at http://broker.ose.hi.inet/ or contact with [support team](#mailto://engapa@aurigae.com).
+Create an account at [PDI-OpenShift](http://broker.ose.hi.inet/) or contact with [support team](mailto://engapa@aurigae.com).

 Install the RHC client tools if you have not already done so: